jonisf87/fwk-plawrightBack/README.md

+## Parallel User Simulation

+This project demonstrates robust, parallel end-to-end (E2E) testing using Playwright's `browser.newContext()` and Cucumber:

+- **User 1:** Fills and submits the [automation practice form](https://demoqa.com/automation-practice-form) with random data, selects all hobbies, uploads a sample image, and submits the form.
+The test robustly detects the confirmation modal even if overlays or ads are present.
+Includes a negative scenario for invalid email, with UI and API fallback for validation.
+- **User 2:** Navigates to the [sortable grid](https://demoqa.com/sortable), goes to the Grid tab, and shuffles the grid items, verifying the order changes.

+All flows are resilient to ad overlays, modals, and CAPTCHA interruptions.
+See `tests/features/parallelUsers.feature` and `tests/steps/ParallelUsers.steps.ts` for details.

+### Sample Image

+A sample image for upload is provided at `tests/fixtures/test-image.png`.
+You can replace it with any PNG/JPG file for testing.
 # Playwright + Cucumber + TypeScript E2E Demo (Registration & Login)

 Automated end-to-end tests for [demoqa.com/register](https://demoqa.com/register) and [demoqa.com/login](https://demoqa.com/login) using Playwright, Cucumber (Gherkin), TypeScript, and the Page Object Model (POM) pattern.